 Windows 10 has seen a significant update.
 It is called as a Creator’s update, which brings a whole lot of new features like game mode, a new picture in picture feature, night light which happens to be a Microsoft version of F.lux filter.
 That is all very nice, but there seems to be a random freezing problem across many systems after this update.
 Thus, you must know how to fix the “Windows 10 Freezes Randomly” issue.

 Windows 10 Freezes Randomly between usage, after this Creator’s update and has managed to frustrate many Microsoft customers, naturally.

-If you were searching around for steps to get rid of this annoyance, you have come to the right place.
+Do you want to know the answer to why does my computer keep freezing ?
 Here are four ways by which you can solve Windows 10 Freezes Randomly issues on your system, after installing the Creator’s update.
 Try them out one by one, and see what works for you.
 Let’s get started.

 How to Fix Windows 10 Freezes Randomly